Up to 30% off or win a FREE DNAfit kit with our easter spin wheel - ends soon!

 Sharing Self-Reported Information through surveys, or other features on Our Site, is voluntary and done at your sole risk.
 DNAfit cannot take responsibility for Information that you release or that you request us to release publicly.

-In the event of a security incident, DNAfit's internal procedures and those prescribed by the GDPR will be followed.
-You will be notified of any material impacts or direct consequences to you as a User without undue delay.
+In the event of a security incident, DNAfit's internal procedures and those prescribed by the GDPR and DPA 2018 will be followed.
+You will be notified of any material impacts or direct consequences to you as a User without undue delay

 If you do not agree to any changes, you may request to discontinue your use of the DNAfit Services and Our Site.